profmcdan/csu-gf-graph-api/README.md

-# Awesome Project Build with TypeORM
+# C & S Unification GF API built with typescript

 Steps to run this project: